e-compagno/optimisation-exercises/README.md

 # optimisation-exercises

-Contains some exercise about optimisation problems
+Contains some exercises on optimisation problems